 Restaurants can vary widely in terms of their aesthetics, layouts, culinary styles, and themes.
 On the other hand, all restaurants, in general, share the same basic structure when it comes to the various areas or zones of the establishment, such as the entranceway, kitchen, dining area, dishwashing zone, and receiving or backdoor area.

-As restaurants in many parts of the country are preparing to reopen to full or semi-full capacity, it might be a good idea to reevaluate whether the mats currently being used in the different areas of your restaurant are best suited to their purpose.
+Make sure your restaurant is providing the ultimate guest experience, by taking the time now to evaluate whether the mats currently being used in the different areas of your restaurant are best suited to their purpose.

 The Right Mat for Each Area of Your Restaurant

 Not all mats are created equal.
 Shopping for foodservice matting is the first step, but this only takes care of mats used by restaurant staff in the kitchen.
 Throughout your facility, many other mat types are needed.
-Entry mats, anti-fatigue mats, rubber outdoor mats, non-slip mats, and others.
+Entry mats, anti-fatigue mats, rubber outdoor mats, non-slip mats, and others – learn more about our best sellers below.

 Outside Entrance Mats